andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">09/2019</p>

 Suppose you're interviewing candidates for a job opening.
-Interviews are costly, but give you information about candidate ranks.
-How many interviews should you do before settling on a candidate?
+Interviews are costly, but they give you information about candidate ranks.
+How many candidates should you interview before hiring one?

 ## [Neural Style Transfer](neural-style-transfer.html)